burghardt/easy-wg-quick/README.md

 ### Choosing if PostUp/PostDown should enable/disable IP forwarding

 Sysctl command syntax is guessed from operating system.
-Linux and FreeBSD are supported.
+Linux, FreeBSD (and macOS) are supported.
 As enabling IP forwarding is required for hub to forward VPN traffic to the Internet it is managed by PostUp/PostDown settings by default.

 Some application (i.e. [Docker]) might require that IP forwarding is never disabled.
 In that case setting `none` in `sysctltype.txt` and managing IP forwarding settings [elsewhere] might be required.